 Regular total body skin exams provide you with the best way to detect skin cancer early so it can be successfully treated.
-At McGuiness Dermatology & Aesthetics, the team of dermatological specialists offers comprehensive skin exams that can effectively evaluate your risks for skin cancer.
-Call one of the locations in Plano, Flower Mound, Prosper, Richardson, Anna, and Murphy, Texas, or book an appointment online to get your skin examined thoroughly today.
+At McGuiness Dermatology & Plastic Surgery, the team of dermatological specialists offers comprehensive skin exams that can effectively evaluate your risks for skin cancer.
+Call one of the locations in Plano, Flower Mound, Prosper, and Murphy, Texas, or book an appointment online to get your skin examined thoroughly today.

 A total body skin exam looks for skin cancer at every location on your body, not just areas typically exposed to the sun.
 While skin cancer is often found in areas that get a lot of sun exposure, melanoma often appears in areas that do not get sun and that are hard for you to examine on your own.
 Plus, if you have skin cancer in a sun-exposed area, it may have spread to other areas.

 The doctors ask you to remove all of your clothing and put on a hospital gown.
 They then look at predictable areas, such as your nose, cheeks, arms, back, chest, and legs.
 You’ll also have less accessible areas, such as your armpits, between your toes, anus, genitals, and scalp, examined.